zhuyi2024/embedded-services/docs/power-policy.md

 Each device can be in one of the following states (`device::State`):

 * `Detached`: Nothing attached, device cannot provide or consumer power
-* `Attached`: The device is attached, but is not currently providing or consumer power
+* `Idle`: The device is attached, but is not currently providing or consumer power
 * `Consumer(max power)`: The device is currently consuming power
 * `Provider(max power)`: The device is currently providing power